-We’ve received a lot of questions about the eligibility of young DACA grantees for health insurance.
-It’s not surprising that there is confusion among immigrants and enrollment assisters about the eligibility of young non-citizens with the status of Deferred Action for Childhood Arrivals (DACA).
-These uninsured immigrants are an exception to the general rule that non-citizens who are “lawfully present” are eligible for coverage under the ACA.
+We receive a lot of questions about the health insurance eligibility of non-citizens with a special Deferred Action status called Deferred Action for Childhood Arrivals (DACA).
+These uninsured immigrants are an exception to the general rule that non-citizens who are “lawfully present” are eligible for coverage under the Affordable Care Act.
 They are also the only immigrants with Deferred Action who are not eligible.

 Under the policy, DACA grantees are not eligible to purchase health insurance in a Marketplace, even at full cost, and they are not eligible for federal tax credits to make private health insurance in the Marketplace affordable.
 They are not eligible for the CHIPRA sec.
-214 state option to cover lawfully residing children and/or pregnant women taken up by 29 states plus D.C.
-They also are not eligible for the Basic Health Program if their state has this program.
+214 state option to cover lawfully residing children and/or pregnant women.
 Accordingly, DACA individuals are exempt from the individual responsibility requirement to have health insurance (the “mandate”).

 DACA individuals have the same eligibility for health care and coverage as undocumented immigrants have.
 They may be eligible for a separate, state-funded program available regardless of immigration status.
 After an individual’s DACA expires, they still may be eligible for state health programs.

 If their state elects a CHIP option to provide prenatal care regardless of status, then pregnant DACA grantees may receive care.
 A map and a chart maintained by the National Immigration Law Center provides detailed information on state coverage programs.